MaxAFriedrich/docker-deploy/README.md

 - `version`: The version of the configuration file (should be `1`).
 - `target`: The directory to pull the docker config files from.
 - `lb_endpoint`: The endpoint of the load balancer.
+- `launch_command`:
+    - `context`: The directory to run the launch command from.
+    - `command`: The command to run to launch the instance.
+- `stop_command`:
+    - `context`: The directory to run the stop command from.
+    - `command`: The command to run to stop the instance.
 - `output`:
     - `backend_map`: The path to write the updated backend map file to.
     - `min_port`: The minimum port number to use for the instances.